 The links below will take you to a couple of examples of these type specialized cables or adapters to be used with plain cables.

-Mini USB to TTL Serial Converter Adapter Module
+- USB to TTL Serial Cable Adapter with built-in FTDI Chipset

 In order to update the V3 firmware you need to place the V3 into “bootloader” mode.
 The bootloader is a specialized application that resides on the V3’s microcontroller whose sole purpose is to facilitate firmware updating.
 We did not create the bootloader application.
 It was loaded into the V3 microcontroller by the microcontroller manufacturer at the chip factory.
 You never have to worry about damaging or erasing the bootloader application.
 It resides in protected memory on the V3 controller chip.